 The CAPM certification is an entry-level credential from PMI that confirms you have the knowledge to work effectively in a project environment.
 It tests your understanding of core project management principles across a range of domains and methods.

 As you complete your CAPM exam preparation, you will no doubt use a range of prep materials to help you understand and absorb what you need to know.
 Some topics will be easier to grasp than others, and that’s OK.
-We’ll see below how you can tailor your studies to focus on the areas that matter the most to your success.
+We’ll see below lessons learned from CAPM students and passers and how you can tailor your studies to focus on the areas that matter the most to your success.

 We recommend that you use a range of study materials to prepare.
 As well as our flagship CAPM exam simulator and the A Guide to the Project Management Body of Knowledge (PMBOK® Guide), you will also want a comprehensive training course that will help you meet the educational requirements.
 You may want other tools as well, like a prep book or flashcards (more on them below).